AlexanderDavies/graphql-netflix-poc/README.md

-# GraphQl Netflix poc (POC)
+# GraphQL Netflix poc (POC)
-The intent of this **POC ** is to pocnstrate the use of GraphQL as a library to orchestrate and manage cross dependencies for the BFF layer as well as a federated graphql server.
+The intent of this **POC** is to pocnstrate the use of GraphQL as a library to orchestrate and manage cross dependencies for the BFF layer as well as a federated GraphQL server.

 ## Run
 mvn spring-boot:run